We had just settled into our seats for Pearl Jam’s Home Shows to benefit the homeless, when the movie began to play.

 Eddie Wang, founder of Sleepless in Seattle, explained that many homeless persons live through an entire day without anyone even acknowledging them.
 He asked the community to stop looking away.

 “If we take the time to stop and say ‘hello,’ there’s so much power in that,” said Wang who was a new college graduate when he began providing sleeping bags and winter care packages to those sleeping rough on Seattle streets.
 “The transition between doing nothing and doing something isn’t really that hard,” he said.

 And then there was Kristine Moreland who felt compelled to start the MORELove Project after her own father had struggled with mental health issues and homelessness.
 Moreland is a mortgage loan officer who helps people buy homes during the day, and provides emergency services to Seattle’s homeless by night.

-It was this very same All Home video that Pearl Jam repurposed to play the recent Home Shows.
+It was this very same All Home video that Pearl Jam repurposed to play at the recent Home Shows.
 The concerts raised more than $11 million to fight homelessness, according to the band’s website.